Skip to main content

 Export of Passwords and Secrets

-Several configuration items have passwords or secrets stored, which are usually encrypted in the database.
+Certain configuration items have passwords or secrets stored, which are usually encrypted in the database.
 An example is the CMP RA Mode authentication secret.
 Secrets like these are replaced with the string placeholder during export.

 When constructing configuration dump files for import, search and replace secrets set with placeholder with the values to be used for import, or edit it afterward using the EJBCA UI or the CLI.